stelzinga/MF/Management_Framework-Appendix.md

 # BUSINESS FUNCTIONS - PROCUREMENT
 ________________________________________
 ## Overview
-This overview shows on L1 key deliverables as per [MGT: 99.Legend ## Procurement].
+This overview shows on L1 key deliverables as per [Management Framework  ## Procurement].
 On L2 are the Tools:

 *********************************************